IcaroBrunoDev/react-native-easy-kit/README.md

 ## Functionalities

-The library includes some powerful functions, you can read the documentation for each one in the list below:
+You can access the documentation for each of them below:

 [`theme`](docs/functions/Theme.md)